raphaelmansuy/tutorials/23_google_agent_adk.md

 Actionable Insights
 ```

-This architecture allows for specialized handling of different document types while maintaining a consistent processing pipeline[^4_8][^4_4].
+This architecture allows for specialized handling of different document types while maintaining a consistent processing pipeline.

 ## Custom Agents: Ultimate Flexibility

-Custom Agents provide a powerful extension mechanism in the ADK framework, allowing developers to implement arbitrary orchestration logic by directly inheriting from `BaseAgent`[^4_9].
-Unlike the predefined patterns offered by LLM Agents and Workflow Agents, Custom Agents give complete control over execution flow, state management, and agent interactions[^4_9].
+Custom Agents provide a powerful extension mechanism in the ADK framework, allowing developers to implement arbitrary orchestration logic by directly inheriting from `BaseAgent`.
+Unlike the predefined patterns offered by LLM Agents and Workflow Agents, Custom Agents give complete control over execution flow, state management, and agent interactions.

 ### When to Use Custom Agents

-Custom Agents are designed for scenarios where predefined agent types don't provide enough flexibility[^4_9]:
+Custom Agents are designed for scenarios where predefined agent types don't provide enough flexibility:

 - **Unique operational logic** not covered by standard patterns
 - **Specialized integrations** with external systems